SaraBenita/Test_Runner_Implementation_C._Sharp/README.md

   Each test’s pass/fail status is printed **immediately after execution**, interleaved with setup/teardown logs for clarity.

 - **Results File**
   `results.txt` logs all test pass/fail messages and the final summary.
-This enables:
-  - CI/CD pipeline integration
-  - Further analysis or logging

 - **Exit Code**
   The process exits with:
   - Code `0` if **all tests pass**